nicohartto/cybersecuritybase-project/README.md

 1. Open project in browser (e.g. http://localhost:8080)
 2. Create few subscribers from the initial page
 3. Notice that the credit-card number field is susceptible for a XSS attack
-4. Create a subscriber with malicious content in credit-card number field such as <script>console.log(“hello”)</script> - in real-life this could be a XHR request to malicious site that sends all the information scraped from the page
+4. Create a subscriber with malicious content in credit-card number field such as <script>console.log("hello")</script> - in real-life this could be a XHR request to malicious site that sends all the information scraped from the page
 5. Open up OWASP Zed Attack Proxy
 6. Do a quick scan of the site by using ZAP Spider
-7. Right-click http://localhost:8080 on the left, and select “Attack” => “Spider”
+7. Right-click http://localhost:8080 on the left, and select "Attack" => "Spider"
 8. Notice that there is a URL available: http://localhost:8080/list
 9. Go to URL http://localhost:8080/list and open up browser console
-10. See that the word “hello” is indeed printed in the console, which results in the XSS injection being successfully completed
+10. See that the word "hello" is indeed printed in the console, which results in the XSS injection being successfully completed

 ### Steps to fix:
-1. Fix resources/templates/list.html ThymeLeaf view by removing the XSS injection subsceptible <span th:utext=”…> and use the escaped version of <span th:text=” …> instead
+1. Fix resources/templates/list.html ThymeLeaf view by removing the XSS injection subsceptible <span th:utext="…> and use the escaped version of <span th:text=" …> instead
-2. Fix resources/templates/list-subscriber.html ThymeLeaf view by removing the XSS injection subsceptible <span th:utext=”…> and use the escaped version of <span th:text=” …> instead
+2. Fix resources/templates/list-subscriber.html ThymeLeaf view by removing the XSS injection subsceptible <span th:utext="…> and use the escaped version of <span th:text=" …> instead
 3. Validate that malicious user is no longer able to add XSS content via the fixed fields
 4. Malicious user is no longer able to add XSS content to this field